section-engineering-education/engineering-education/articles/react-native-agora-livestreaming-app/index.md

 ![Agora New Project Dashboard](screenshots/agora_new_project.png)

-Once you hit on submit, the new project must be created and you should see it on the Project Management Console.
+Once you hit on submit, it'll create a new project and you should see it on the Project Management Console.

 ![Agora Project Management Console](screenshots/agora_project_management_console.png)